freedomofpress/securedrop/docs/backup_and_restore.rst

           You can safely remove those files once you've created the ``.tar.gz`` backup archive described in this guide.

-Restoring from a backup file
+Restoring From a Backup File
 ''''''''''''''''''''''''''''

 To perform a restore, you must already have a backup archive.
 Provide its